vcoutasso/reading-notes/README.md

 # Reading notes

 This repository contains notes I have taken while reading some books.
-A habit that I, unfortunately, took too long to adopt.

 ## Books